 Section 1.
 The executive committee shall be composed of the elected officers, the principal of the school and the parliamentarian of the PTA.

 Section 2.
-Special meetings of the executive committee may be called by the president or upon written request of ____ members with ____ days’ notice given to each member of the executive committee.
+Special meetings of the executive committee may be called by the president or upon written request of five members with three days’ notice given to each member of the executive committee.

 #Section 3.
 A quorum of the executive committee shall be a majority of the members of the committee then in office.
 Voting by proxy is prohibited.